How to Print a QR Code That Scans Every Time

 Where to print

-For a handful of codes, your home printer is fine; for volume or premium materials, send a vector file to a print service.
+For a handful of codes, a home or office printer is fine; for volume or premium materials, send a vector file to a print service.

-- Home printing.
+• Home & inkjet/laser printers.
 Inkjet and laser printers both handle QR codes well.
 Choose the highest quality setting, print at actual size, and turn off any fit-to-page option — auto-scaling is what shrinks a code below its scannable minimum.

-- Printing many codes at once (paid).
+• Printing many codes at once (paid).
 For a sheet of different codes — unique asset tags or per-location tracking — QRKIT's bulk QR code generator lays many codes onto a paginated, print-ready PDF grid (Letter, Legal, Tabloid, A3, A4, A5; 1 to 16 codes per page; up to 300 codes per file).
-This bulk export is a paid feature on the Plus plan and up ($16/month billed annually); printing a single code in PNG, SVG, or PDF stays free.
+This bulk export is a paid feature on the Plus plan and up ($16/month billed annually); a single code in PNG stays free with an account, and single SVG or PDF downloads come with any paid plan.

 Test & troubleshoot